-Students are advised that a basic knowledge of chemistry is recommended for all biology courses.
-Any student wishing to major, concentration or minor in Biology should consult a biology faculty member who will help the student plan an academic program.
+Any student wishing to complete a major, concentration or minor in Biology should consult a faculty member or contact the Centre for Academic Advising and Student Success for help with planning an academic program.

 The degree with a major is intended for those students with a clearly focused interest who wish to gain knowledge in depth of a single discipline.